npm/policies/privacy.md

 The npm service may contain links to other websites.
-Any personal information you provide on the linked pages is provided directly to that third party and is subject to that third party’s privacy policy.
+Any personal information you provide on the linked pages is provided directly to that third party and is subject to that third party's privacy policy.
 Except as described above, we are not responsible for the content or privacy and security practices and policies of websites to which we link.
 Links from the npm service to third parties or to other sites